jangelsb/jangelsb.github.io/hidden/privacy.md

 ## Contact Us

-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me <a href="mailto:nextcalc.feedback@gmail@@@com?subject=next.calc support website" onmouseover="this.href=this.href.replace('@@@','.')"> via email
+If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me <a href="mailto:{{page.email}}?subject=next.calc support website" onmouseover="this.href=this.href.replace('@@@','.')"> via email
 </a>.